andreasebbehoj/2020-PET-predict-EF-after-Revasc_TVL/README.md

 ## 5) Figure layout
-Figure 1 - ROC Graphs for each Exposure on Improved Ejection Fraction
+Figure 1 - ROC Graphs for each Exposure on Improved Ejection Fraction >=5%

-Figure 2 - ROC Graphs for each Exposure on *Secondary Outcomes (if any)*
+Figure 2 - ROC Graphs for each Exposure on >=10%

 ## 6) Change log